PalisadoesFoundation/talawa-docs/docs/developers/talawa/flutter_testing_guide.md

 title: Flutter Testing Guide
 ---

-# Flutter Testing Guide

 ## Introduction

 Tests are an essential part of software development.
 They help developers to verify the functionality of the code they write and ensure that it behaves as expected.
 Testing is a process of executing a program with the intent of finding errors.
-In Flutter, testing is an essential part of the development process, and it's critical to write high-quality tests that cover all corner cases.

-## Why do we need tests?

-Tests ensure that the code you write works as intended.
 They help to catch bugs early in the development process, which saves time and effort in the long run.
 Writing tests also makes the code more reliable and maintainable.

 The cost of removing defects increases exponentially.
 A defect caught in requirement and design phase costs less to fix than an error caught in the software maintenance cycle.

-## How to cover all the corner cases?
+## Understanding Corner Cases

+In software testing, a corner case refers to a scenario or input that is rare, extreme, or unusual, and is not typically encountered in normal usage.
+These cases often involve unexpected combinations of inputs or circumstances that can cause a system to behave in unexpected or undefined ways.
+For example, if a software system is designed to handle only positive integers, a corner case might involve testing what happens when a negative integer is entered as input.

 To ensure that your tests cover all corner cases, you should consider the different input values and edge cases that your code might encounter.
 For example, if you are testing a function that performs a calculation, you should test it with different input values, including negative numbers, zero, and large numbers.

 It's also a good idea to use boundary testing, where you test the boundaries between different input values.
 For example, if your function takes an input between 0 and 100, you should test it with values of 0, 1, 99, 100, and values just above and below these boundaries.

-## How to start with Flutter Testing?
+## Getting Started

+Following are the steps you have to follow in order to start writing and testing your code:-

 1. Add the `flutter_test` package to your `pubspec.yaml` file.